Navigating competing bigotries

 Moderatism doesn't make great TV.
 For that reason, it doesn't get a lot of airtime and the views of moderates can be hidden beneath binary ideologies rather being seen as separate and distinct.

 Nuance gets lost navigating the complexity of viewpoints.
 It is not contradictory, for example, to believe that it is ok for an alt-right adherent to express themselves on the grounds of free speech, without actually agreeing with what they have to say.
 That viewpoint would put you at odds with both the alt-right and woke left.

-It's a totally different lens but isn't likely to get moderates marching in the streets because the stakes are lower for a moderate given their acceptance of multiple outcomes and compromise.
+It's a totally different lens, but isn't likely to get moderates marching in the streets because the stakes are lower for moderates given their acceptance of multiple outcomes and compromise.